I think you’ll agree with me on this: it’s REALLY hard to choose your first programming language.

 Front-end development languages

-Front-end developers are focused on the client (or end-user) side of programming.
-They use programming languages that let them take care of the design, look, and feel of a specific project or program.
+Front-end developers work on the client (or end-user) side of programming.
+They use programming languages to create the design, look, and feel for a web project.

 Back-end development languages